deeGraYve/alfredo/README.rst

 Implementing a new command
 **************************

-Commands are implemented as Plugins (se more at `plugnplay <https://github.com/daltonmatos/plugnplay>_`).
+Commands are implemented as Plugins (more at plugnplay <https://github.com/daltonmatos/plugnplay>).
 Just create a new class:

     from alfredo import Plugin, ICommand